bloeys/idc-docs/_GettingStarted/AddingACommand.md

               IDCUtils.IDC.AddClass(this);
           }

-          //When the method is called from the IDC, it will be run
+          //When the 'KillAllEnemies' method is called from the IDC, it will be run
-          //on each enemy, therefore killing all enemies [IDCCmd]
+          //on each enemy, therefore killing all enemies [IDCCmd("KillAllEnemies")]
           void KillEnemy()
           {
               Destroy(gameObject);